noxone/mahjong-points-calculator-web/README.md

 ### Online

-``Mahjong Point Calculator``is available online.
+``Mahjong Point Calculator`` is available online.
 Please visit [https://mahjong.olafneumann.org](https://mahjong.olafneumann.org) and use it directly in the browser.

 The page is currently optimized especially for the usage on tablets.
-Other form factors might look very odd and not very easy to use.
+Other form factors might look very odd and might not be very easy to use.
 This might be available in later stages of the project.

 ### Docker

-You can use ``Mahjong Point Calculator``via Docker.
+You can use ``Mahjong Point Calculator`` via Docker.
 Please find the generated images in [this repository](https://hub.docker.com/r/noxone/mahjongpoints).
 Use the following command and find the application on port 80 of your local machine:

 ```bash
 docker run -d -p 80:80 noxone/mahjongpoints